BytePane

 What is Jupyter Notebook used for?

 Jupyter Notebook is primarily used for interactive data science and exploration.
-It was created by Fernando Pérez in 2014 and follows the interactive computing paradigm.
+It was created by Fernando Pérez in 2014.
+It follows the interactive computing paradigm.

 Is Jupyter Notebook hard to learn?